hisaac/hisaac.net/source/_posts/2016/2016-11-06-navigating-text-using-the-keyboard-on-macos.md

 ---
-title: Navigating Text Using the Keyboard on macOS
+title: "Navigating Text Using the Keyboard on macOS"
 date: 2016-11-06T13:48:38-06:00
 layout: post
 tags: mac, tech, programming, writing, tips
 ---

-A few months ago, Merlin Mann [tweeted a link](https://twitter.com/hotdogsladies/status/760580445213831168) to the [Apple Support document on Mac keyboard shortcuts](https://support.apple.com/en-us/HT201236).
+A few months ago, Merlin Mann [tweeted a link][1] to the [Apple Support document on Mac keyboard shortcuts][2].
 There's a ton of great tricks in there, but what I want to focus on are the ones related to editing text documents.

 I've selected just the shortcuts I find most useful, and reposted them below.
 If you work with text at all on a Mac — code, prose, spreadsheets, whatever — these will *seriously* step up your game.